KJonesDevelopment/Resume-WIP/README.md

 # Resume-WIP
-For my living resume that is for always a work-in-progress.
+For my living resume website that is for eternity a work-in-progress.
+Evolution takes time, lots of it.